News about Boston Post Canes for towns in Massachusetts (MA)

 Rockland apparently continues the tradition, but it isn’t clear if the original cane is in their possession.
 The most recent recipient was Maggie MacDonald.In February 2003, the Town of Rockland offered a reward of $250 for information leading to the recovery of the cane.

-Rutland continues the tradition.
-During the 1980′s the Rutland Lion’s Club had a replica made of the cane.
+Rutland has tried to continue the tradition.
+During the 1980’s the Rutland Lion’s Club had a replica made of the cane.
 This is the cane that the Town of Rutland issues to the oldest living resident.
 The original cane is in the possession of the Town Clerk. (via email from Sally Hayden, August 2009)

 Shelburne continues the tradition.

 July 31, 2008: The town of Shelburne presented the cane to Thelma Shaw.
 A resident of Anchorage Nursing Home. (via Linda Bird)

 Sherborn continues the tradition and their original cane now resides in Town Hall in the custody of the Town Clerk, and each honored elder is given a miniature replica of the cane, which can be worn as a pin and need not be returned.
 In 2013 the Sherborn Historical Society created an exhibit featuring the Boston Post Cane and its 21 recipients at Sherborn Town Hall.
 George Clark (1814-1913) was the first cane recipient.
 The award was made in 1909 when Clark was 95 and he held it for three years to age 98.